A snack review and release history of:

 Score: 8 / 10

 I can’t spot a single difference between these and their regular vanilla cupcakes.
-The flavor is clearly vanilla, not a birthday cake.
+The flavor is clearly vanilla, not birthday cake.
 Not to mention, the embedded sprinkles are nothing more than decoration!
-Still, it’s moist, dense, sweet, and is overall a creamy vanilla cake.
+Still, it’s moist, dense, and sweet, and it’s overall a creamy vanilla cake.
 Yum!

 As a side note, I love these better chilled or frozen!
 They feel more dense and like an actual, premium, sweet vanilla cake.